csruiliu/tensorflow_cifar/README.md

 ## MobileNet ##

 The implementations of MobileNet basically follows the architecture proposed in the [paper](https://arxiv.org/pdf/1704.04861.pdf).
 I slightly modify the strides of the front conv2d layer to 1 and remove the avgpool 7x7 layer. ***MobileNet is designed for mobile applications so its size has to be small enough.
-The key idea in MobileNet is the depthwise separable convolution***
+The key idea in MobileNet is the depthwise separable convolution.***

 ## MobileNet V2 ##

 The implementations of MobileNetV2 basically follow the architecture proposed in the [paper](https://arxiv.org/pdf/1801.04381.pdf).
 To fit the CIFAR-10, I slightly modify the strides of the front conv2d layer to 1, the strides of the second bottleneck to 1.
-The avgpool 7x7 has been omitted. ***The successor of MobileNet, the key contribution of V2 is Inverted Residual Block***
+The avgpool 7x7 has been omitted. ***The successor of MobileNet, the key contribution of V2 is the Inverted Residual Block.***

 ## ResNet ##

 The implementations of ResNet [18, 34, 50, 101, 152] follow the proposed architecture of the original [paper](https://arxiv.org/abs/1512.03385).
-To fit the CIFAR-10, I slightly modify the kernel size of `conv_1` from 7x7 to 3x3 and omit the first 3x3 max pooling layer. ***ResNet is the champion of the ImageNet 2015 (Classification and Localization), it first introduced residual block with shortcut connection to increase the model depth.***
+To fit the CIFAR-10, I slightly modify the kernel size of `conv_1` from 7x7 to 3x3 and omit the first 3x3 max pooling layer. ***ResNet is the champion of the ImageNet 2015 (Classification and Localization), which first introduced residual block with shortcut connection to increase the model depth.***

 ## ResNeXt ##

 The implementations of ResNeXt follow the proposed architecture of the original [paper](https://arxiv.org/pdf/1611.05431.pdf).
 Specifically, I follow the original implemention of ResNeXt on CIFAR-10, ResNeXt-29. ***ResNeXt is the runner-up of the ImageNet 2016 (Classification).
-It takes advantage of grouped convolution and abstracted a patern of split-transform-merge.***
+It takes advantage of grouped convolution and abstracted a pattern of split-transform-merge.***

+## ShuffleNet ##

+The imlementations of ShuffleNet follows the architecture proposed in the [paper](https://arxiv.org/pdf/1707.01083.pdf). ***The key idea is channel shuffle, which is designed for communication between the grouped channels.
+BTW, it a relatively lightweight model.***

 ## SqueezeNet ##

 The imlementations of SqueezeNet follows the architecture proposed in the [paper](https://arxiv.org/pdf/1602.07360.pdf).
-I slightly change the strides of the first conv layer to 2. ***Many CNN models focused on improving accuracy, SqueezeNet was proposed to achieve an acceptable accuracy but use a small amount of parameters.
+I slightly change the strides of the first conv layer to 2. ***Many CNN models focused on improving accuracy, SqueezeNet was proposed to achieve an acceptable accuracy but use a small number of parameters.
 So, it took the size side of a trade-off between accuracy and size.***

 ## VGG ##

 The imlementations of VGG [11, 13, 16, 19] follow the architecture proposed in the [paper](https://arxiv.org/pdf/1409.1556.pdf). ***VGG is the champion of the ImageNet 2014 (Localization) and a runner-up of the ImageNet 2014 (Classification).
-It is a simple but practical deep learning model, and its results showed that a deeper model could achieve a better performance and illustrated the importance of small conv kernel.***
+It is a simple but practical deep learning model, and its results showed that a deeper model could achieve better performance and illustrated the importance of a small conv kernel.***

 ## Xception ##